irving/no_secret_rulers_act/README.md

 The No Secret Rulers Act addresses a critical gap in democratic governance: the lack of legal safeguards against undisclosed power transfers within elected offices.
 By making it a legal requirement to disclose incapacitation and prohibiting unauthorized decision-making, this act aims to:

-- Reinforce the public�s right to know who is making official decisions.
+- Reinforce the public's right to know who is making official decisions.
 - Prevent informal or covert rule by unelected proxies.
 - Establish clear reporting and disclosure mechanisms.
 - Create penalties for covering up incapacitation or usurping authority.